-- Clothing is optional, according to many of the signs.
+- Clothing is unofficially optional for many guests.
 However, public nudity in Canada is still illegal and we have heard stories of police arriving during popular times to search for drugs and stop criminal activity.

 - Keep forest fires far away from the roots of trees as they can cause underground root fires that could permanently destroy the area.

 Known as "Upper Halfway Hot Springs" or "Wholeway Hot Springs," this incredibly elusive soaking spot is nestled deep within the Halfway River valley.
 This hidden gem took weeks of internet research and a full day of hiking in the "wrong ways" with only whispers if they actually existed.
 All-natural pristine spring water bubbles out of the side of the mountain with a view that boasts a mountain vista.
 Perfect for bathing in a moon-lit "off the grid" sanctuary.